gruntjs/grunt-docs/Frequently-Asked-Questions.md

 At least two ways.
 One way is to use `npm remove [GRUNT_PLUGIN] --save-dev`, this will remove the plugin from your `package.json` and from `node_modules`.
 You may also delete the dependencies you don't want from your `package.json` manually and then run `npm prune`.

+## Error "Fail to install with npm error: No compatible version found"

+Make sure you have the latest stable version of [NPM and Node.JS](http://nodejs.org/)

 ***